ankitpokhrel/jira-cli/README.md

 $ jira epic add EPIC-KEY ISSUE-1 ISSUE-2
 ```

-For a project of type `next-gen`, Jira API reports success if the issue is already assigned to another epic.
-But it
-doesn't replace the epic with the one we are trying to add it to.
-This behavior is a bit different than a `classic`
-project.

 #### Remove
 The `remove` command allows you to remove issues from the epic.
 You can remove up to 50 issues from the epic at once.